 Really, the frame material only plays a minor role in the overall comfort of the bike.
 Tires, suspension systems, saddles, grips, pedals, and the bike’s frame geometry have a much bigger influence over comfort.
 A properly fitting saddle and comfortable grips can make all the difference.

 Wide, high-volume tires with low air pressure absorb most road noise.
 Suspension systems absorb the majority of shocks.
-The frame geometry is another important consideration.
+The frame geometry is another important factor to consider.
 For example, a race bike with an aggressive riding position will be less comfortable than a hybrid bike with an upright seating position.

 Ride Characteristics: Frame Stiffness, Handling, and Responsiveness